tmnewt/pyport/README.md

 ## Summary Goal Stages:

-1) ~~Writing up the original project with discussion.~~ Done!
+1) ~~Write up the original project with discussion.~~ Done!
-2) Improve the code structure (pretty much rewrite all the code)
+2) Improve the code structure (pretty much rewrite all the code).
-3) Overhaul new code with userful features to increas usability.
+3) Overhaul new code with useful features to increase usability.
-4) Overhaul the backend and work on efficiencies
+4) Overhaul the backend and work on code efficiency.
-5) Add paint and bells and whistles and finalize on usability
+5) Add paint and bells and whistles and finalize usability.
 6) Major release?

 Do this all while pushing out notebooks showcasing a variety of equity portfolio strategies and how they are implemented using whatever code I'm working with.